nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/file-manager.md

 ---
 {{! excerpt}}

-The File Manager is used for creating documents from simple binaries.
+The File Manager is used to create documents from simple binaries.

 {{! /excerpt}}